bemosior/alowe/index.md

 ### What I do:

 I specialize in the experience, behavior, and health of human beings.
 I have a PhD in clinical psychology, but I don't work as a traditional professional psychologist.
-It's more accurate to call me an applied [phenomenologist](https://en.wikipedia.org/wiki/Phenomenology_(philosophy)).
+You might call me an applied [phenomenologist](https://en.wikipedia.org/wiki/Phenomenology_(philosophy)).
 Or a psychological [inventor](https://www.merriam-webster.com/dictionary/inventor).
 Or even, maybe a technological [pharmacist](https://en.wikipedia.org/wiki/Pharmakon_(philosophy)).

-I'm broadly interested in issues related to creating [humane technologies](http://humanetech.com/).
-I'm particularly interested in the world of cryptocurrency, which I've been following since 2013.
+I'm broadly interested in [humane technologies](http://humanetech.com/).
+I'm particularly interested in the promise and perils of cryptocurrency, which I've been following since 2012ish.

-As the co-founder of [Flywheel Design Firm](https://flywheeldesignfirm.com/), I'm doing R&D on the problem of creating decentralized and/or distributed organizational structures.
-We're currently looking for organizational customers to collaborate with us on developing our solutions, mostly likely by using [participatory action research](https://participaction.wordpress.com/whatpar/defining-par/), an applied research method that simultaneously generates data and creates positive transformations in organizations.
+As the co-founder of [Flywheel Design Firm](https://flywheeldesignfirm.com/), I'm doing R&D on the problem of creating decentralized/distributed technologies and organizational structures.

+We're currently looking for organizational customers to collaborate with us on developing our solutions, mostly likely by using [participatory action research](https://participaction.wordpress.com/whatpar/defining-par/).